Barn Door Gap Fix: How to Soundproof Barn Doors

 Another pleasing way to go when it comes to soundproofing your barn door is using acoustic panels.

-Panels are mostly made of fiberglass, which is proven as one of the most dependable materials when it comes to cushioning noises.
+Panels are mostly made of fabric, which is proven as one of the most dependable materials when it comes to cushioning noises.

 The second way is to use an adhesive spray then sticking the panels against the door.